 Can you tell us about your own entry into cabin ownership/renovating?

 We used to stay at a friend’s cabin in Muskoka and just loved the escapism.
 To wake up in the woods, on a lake surrounded by nature, was intoxicating.
-We later bought with friends before selling up and going it alone.
+We later began looking at log cabins for sale in our area and then we decided to buy one!
+It was so exciting!

 What do you love about cabin life?